 For AEE National Programs of Interest, Contact AEE National at firstname.lastname@example.org including: Certification Schedules, Conferences, Expositions , Seminars & Job Board.

 The Association of Energy Engineers (AEE) is your source for info & networking in the dynamic fields of energy engineering, energy management, renewables, power generation, energy services, sustainability, and related areas.
-AEE’s overall strength is augmented by its strong membership base of over 17,500 professionals in 98 countries and its widely recognized energy certification programs.
-Its network of over 96 local chapters located throughout the U.S. and abroad (2015), meet regularly to discuss issues of regional importance.
+AEE’s overall strength is augmented by its strong membership base of over 18000 members in more than 100 countries and its widely recognized energy certification programs.
+Its network of over 98 local chapters located throughout the U.S. and abroad, meet regularly to discuss issues of regional importance.
 We invite you to join AEE today.

 NTAEE has over 150 local members and is one of the largest AEE chapters.
 The North Texas Chapter was founded in 1985 by a small determined group involved in energy management.
 Their efforts have evolved into one of the most rapidly growing and innovative chapters within AEE.
 NTAEE contains a broad cross section of professionals associated with the area's premier companies.
 Members have the opportunity of networking with other professionals on both local and regional issues.
 If your occupational responsibilities include energy delivery, equipment, management, maintenance, or consulting, you are an ideal candidate for membership in NTAEE.